William Ricketts: William Ricketts Sanctuary

 Ricketts' major work is in the sculpture park that he named Potter's sanctuary, but which is now known as William Ricketts Sanctuary.
 In the 1960s the Victoria State Government bought the Sanctuary from Ricketts, and made it a public park.
 Ricketts lived there until his death in 1993.

 Storm damage

 On 9 June 2021, a severe storm in the Dandenong Ranges caused extensive damage to William Ricketts Sanctuary.
 Many buildings and sculptures were damaged by fallen trees and branches.
-It is expected that the Sanctuary will remain closed at least until 2024.
+Parks Victoria is continuing to work on a plan to make the site safe, but it is going to take longer than other sites due to the sheer scale of the damage and the artistic and cultural importance of the sculptures.
+At this stage, there is no specific date when the Sanctuary will re-open, but it is not expected to be during 2024.